 Applying to the Nursing Assistant Program

 Students are accepted into the IRSC Nursing Assistant program each semester.
-View the Summer 2019 and Fall 2019 Nursing Assistant course schedule.
+View the Fall 2019 and Spring 2020 Nursing Assistant course schedule.

 New students must first complete the online Application for Admission.
 Check admission requirements prior to submitting your application.